 Tonight I am writing and I can say for myself that writing will always be my favorite thing, if not my only favorite thing in this world.
 But I realize that I cannot write if I do not put myself out there and live.
 I cannot live inside my head forever, I think, and the only way I can make sense with writing is if I keep challenging myself and telling myself to go out there, be more human.
 So often I am entrapped by the screen of my phone or even the pages of a book, but what I really should be doing is be out there.
 See things and for heaven’s sake, do things.
 Find the strange in the familiar, see the general in the particular, experience things I’ve never done, think thoughts that make me uncomfortable, re-examine everything that I already know.
 Learning is the only thing to keep me youthful and I must keep my unabating curiosity for life for—well—the rest of my life, I hope.

 I do not know if I am living for my eulogy or my resumé, but I will admit to myself now and say that I don’t want to be living for either.
-That if I had the chance (and I do) then I should live my life for the sole purpose of reaching my full potential as a human being, not for praises on my deathday or a five-page resume of all my achievements.
+That if I had the chance (and I do) then I should live my life for the sole purpose of reaching my full potential as a human being, not for praises on my deathday or a forty-page resume of all my achievements.
 I think that the worth and purpose of life cannot be measured by paper or words of other humans anyway.